Welcome to Liechtenstein, the biggest offshore banking hub you’ve never heard of.

 - Some banks will require you to invest a certain amount of money into the bank’s investment products

 Liechtenstein used to be a tax haven.
 But, it got rid of its bank secrecy laws in 2009, signed a bunch of exchange agreements, and rebranded itself as a private banking hub.

 And it worked.

 Today, Liechtenstein is one of the largest offshore wealth hubs in the world.

 It uses the Swiss Franc (CHF) and has close ties to Switzerland.
 Together they form their own economic and monetary union, outside of the EU.

-You don’t go to Liechtenstein for personal accounts or transactional banking (aka: to get a bank account for paying day-to-day expenses).
+You don’t go to Liechtenstein for a personal account or transactional banking (aka to get a bank account for paying day-to-day expenses).